 ACCOMMODATE DINING IN YOUR OUTDOOR ROOM

-Plants add life to any space!
-Think about placing them along the perimeter of the area to help define the outdoor room feel.
+Greenery adds life to any space!
+Use plants as accents throughout the area or think about placing them around the perimeter of an area to help define the outdoor room feel.

 LAYERING IS IMPORTANT IN AN OUTDOOR SPACE

-That’s right – layering your decor is just as crucial to creating an inviting outdoor space as it to creating an inviting indoor space.
+That’s right – layering your decor is just as crucial to creating a cozy, intimate and inviting outdoor space as it to creating the same feeling in an indoor space.
 So, layer those doormats, layer that wall decor and layer those pillows!

 CREATE SPECIAL “MOMENTS”

 There are all sorts of accessories that are good choices to add to your outdoor area that will make it feel more cozy and inviting.
 They add interest, texture and act as the jewelry to the room you’re creating.

 Just make sure that whatever you use is outdoor friendly and is heavy enough not to be blown over by the wind.
 Some of my favorites include:

 - grouping a trio of multiple size lanterns on the floor